Curried Lamb and Spinach Burgers

 more hot water to pan as necessary to prevent drippings from

-burning.
 Approximately 1 hour before meat is done, arrange potatoes around

-lamb and baste with pan drippings.
 Transfer lamb to serving platter and let stand several minutes

 before carving.
 Arrange potatoes around roast.
 Discard any fat from